-Newly unearthed footage of Queen Victoria in Ireland is clearer than any other thought to be in existence.
+This footage of Queen Victoria in Ireland is believed to be the clearest in existence.

 The footage features Queen Victoria - sometimes known as the ‘Famine Queen’ as she reigned throughout Ireland's Great Hunger - during her August 1900 visit to Ireland.
 She died only a few months after the visit in January 1901 at the age of 81.